o1iviachen/telephone-snake/README.md

 ## Features
 - Allows users to input the digits of their phone number by playing Snake with reversed controls
 - Allows users to delete a digit in using the backspace key
-- Allows users to use both WASD keys or the arrow keys
+- Allows users to use both WASD keys and arrow keys

 ## Installation
 This game can be run on any device